striim/gcp-psc-resource-setup-terraform/README.md

-# ⚡ GCP IP Forwarding with PSC & Load Balancer (Terraform Module)
+# ⚡ GCP  Private Service Connect, Load Balancer and VM with IP Forwarding (Terraform Module)

 This Terraform script provisions a flexible GCP setup for port forwarding via Linux or Windows VMs with support for: